 What Happens If My Bronchiectasis Disability Claim is Denied?

 In most cases, reasons for denial involve lack of sufficient medical documentation supporting the claimant’s assertion they have extreme difficulty performing daily tasks due to shortness of breath, weakness and severe fatigue.
 Enlisting the assistance of a disability lawyer who has years of experience handling disability claims and dealing with the Social Security Administration can significantly improve your chances of receiving approval as quickly as possible.
-Call London Disability today to make a consultation appointment with one of our disability attorneys.
+Call London Eligibility today to make a consultation appointment with one of our disability attorneys.